By Andrew Catania

 I appreciate that man.
-I’ve done so many interviews today and that’s actually the first one that actually hit the nail on the head!
+I’ve done so many interviews today, and that’s the first one that hit the nail on the head!
 That was the approach I wanted to take with these songs to go back to that basic breathing.
 You don’t have to think much.
-It’s right there in your face so I’m happy to hear that!
+It’s right there in your face, so I’m happy to hear that!
 Thank you!

 Just out of curiosity do you think Detonator was a good album for you guys?

 Way Cool Jr was on Reach For The Sky.
-Oh OK, Shame, there’s some good songs on there and Child Beyond scratch my head
+Oh OK, Shame, there are some good songs on there and Child Beyond scratch my head

 Yes, Dirty Job